The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason

 \subsubsection{SWE-Bench-Verified}

 SWE-Bench-Verified is a human-validated subset of the original SWE-Bench dataset, consisting of 500 curated samples from 12 open-source Python repositories.
 Each task presents a GitHub issue description and requires generating code edits to resolve it.
-In standard evaluation, models receive both the repository snapshot and issue description.
-However, in our path identification experiments, we provide only the issue description and evaluate whether models can correctly identify the file paths that need modification, which should require understanding the repository structure and codebase.
+In standard settings, models are given access to the repo and the issue description.
+However, in our experiments, we provide only context given by the task as detailed in Section~\ref{sec:approach}.

 Figure~\ref{fig:scikit-example} is a reduced example for SWE-Bench Verified instance with ID: scikit-learn\_\_scikit-learn-10297.
 In practice, problem statements similar to this will be provided to LLMs in the file-path identification task, and the function reproduction task as a part of the prompt.